Lu5ck/pzsvrtool/README.md

 install <flags>                           Install or update steam and Project Zomboid
-      -j or --json                        Backup and restore the previous ProjectZomboidXX.json -s or --startserver                 Backup and restore the previous startserver.sh start                                     Start the server restart <arg> <option>                    Restart the server
+      -j or --json                        Backup and restore the previous ProjectZomboidXX.json -s or --startserver                 Backup and restore the previous startserver.sh -l or --lib                 		Backup and update the game steamclient library using steamcmd start                                     Start the server restart <arg> <option>                    Restart the server
       -t or --time <minutes>              Custom countdown time in minutes